 Hacking predates websites and it’s not ever going to go away.
 From hacking into servers and cracking popular software, the ethos has remained the same on a mobile platform.
 Hackers are still rummaging through binary files to find areas to exploit and obtain access and privileges and this phenomenon has made the leap to mobile.
 The main reason for this is the fact that iOS developers are failing to add security protocols around every layer as they build the app.
 Part of the reason for this is the illusion that the iOS ecosystem is a fortress that cannot be penetrated, but obviously this isn’t the reality on the ground.

 Secure Remote Services

-When building an iOS mobile app, developers need to ensure that the remote services used by the app are secure.
+When building an iOS mobile app, mobile application developers need to ensure that the remote services used by the app are secure.
 This will ensure that there won’t be any room for remote services to be abused.
 However, this is only necessary for apps that make use of remote services.
 In some cases, some remote services provide their own authentication mechanisms and as a result you won’t have any choice but to use it.